NCSUMobiles/spring18_yelphelp/README.md

 ```

 After that, you will be given a QR code to scan with your phone's expo app.
 Scan it, and Yelp Help will run!

+## iOS Installation Guide
+1. Download Expo client on your iPhone - https://expo.io/tools
+2. Download Expo XDE desktop application on your computer - https://github.com/expo/xde/releases
+3. Sign up for Expo account - https://expo.io/signup
+4. Login into your Expo account on Expo XDE application on your computer
+5. Clone this repo
+6. Click "Open existing application" and then choose folder where repo was cloned
+7. Open iPhone app, click profile tab, and login Expo account
+8. In the projects tab, you should see an entry under "Recently under development" as long as the Expo XDE project is running
+9. Click on that entry to launch app

 ### Application Screenshots